open-edge-insights/eii-core/README.md

-# ElephantTrunkArch project
+# ElephantTrunkArch (ETA) project

-# Excercising the ETA solution can be done in either of the 2 ways below:
+ETA project is a TICK (Telegraph, Influxdb, Chronograph, Kapacitor) stack based architecture aimed at providing the scable infrastructure capability for the factory automation.

+## 2 ways to Install ETA:

+### a.
+Docker compose setup (Preferred way of installation)

+   Refer `docker_setup/README.md` file

-## a.
-Standalone installation of ETA modules (See individual modules README.md on how to run them)
+### b.
+Bate metal setup (See individual modules README.md on how to run them)

-### 1. Pre-requisites:
+#### 1. Pre-requisites:
 1. Setting up GO dev env (Install latest Go 1.10.3 version or 1.9 version)
     * Follow guide [go installation](https://golang.org/doc/install#install) to install latest golang and setting up go workspace directory (have 2 folders: src and bin here)
     * Export GOPATH to point to your go workspace dir and GOBIN to $GOPATH/bin